G4REP/G4REPmodel/README.md

 This repository contains the source code and scripts used in the development of **G4REP**, a deep learning framework for identifying RNA G-quadruplex-binding proteins (RG4BPs) using protein language model embeddings and LSTM-based neural networks.

-## Overview

-G4REP leverages Evolutionary Scale Modeling (ESM-2) embeddings and recurrent neural networks (LSTM) to classify proteins based on their ability to bind RNA G-quadruplex structures.
-This approach has demonstrated state-of-the-art performance, achieving an accuracy of 86% on benchmark datasets.

 ## Features

 - **LSTM architecture with ESM-2 embeddings**